paciorek/future-kubernetes/README.md

 ```
 gcloud container clusters create \
   --machine-type n1-standard-1 \
-  --num-nodes 4 \
+  --num-nodes 3 \
   --zone us-west1-a \
   --cluster-version latest \
   my-cluster
 ```

-This asks for four n1-standard-1 (1 CPU) virtual machines (which I'll call 'nodes').
-If you had instead asked for `n1-standard-2` (two CPUs per node) and four nodes, you'd want to have eight R workers.
+This asks for three n1-standard-1 (1 CPU) virtual machines (which I'll call 'nodes').
+If you had instead asked for `n1-standard-2` (two CPUs per node) and three nodes, you'd want to have six R workers.

 #### Amazon